The Optimist Dinghy (Opti)

 The C420 is a two-person high performance dinghy at 13’9” with a centerboard, mainsail, jib, spinnaker, and trapeze.
 The 420 is for students who weigh more than 115 lbs.
 This requirement ensures the sailor can safely balance the larger boat.
 Sailors who weigh less than 115 lbs. should register for an Opti class.

-420 Beginner Class
+420 Class

-This class is for sailors new to the 420 or new to sailing.
-Students in this class will learn to both crew and skipper as well as rig and derig the club 420.
-Students will learn parts of the boat and learn basic on the water techniques.
+This class will be separated into sailors who are new to the 420 or new to sailing, and sailors who have mastered the basics of 420 sailing and are ready to improve their skills.
+Students in the beginner group will learn to both crew and skipper as well as rig and derig the club 420.
+These students will learn parts of the boat and learn basic on the water techniques.
+Those more advanced 420 sailors will focus on gaining confidence sailing upwind and downwind independently.

-To read more about the instructional curriculum offered at IJS, click here
+To read more about the instructional curriculum offered at IJS, click here.

 420 Race Team